nicky-nym/nicky-nym.github.io/pages/cities.md

 > "If you build a new city you don't have to relocate or work
 > around existing roads or rivers or factories or houses.
 > You also don’t have to work around existing political processes,
-> community groups, civic organisations ... or even existing
+> community groups, civic organizations ... or even existing
 > regulations and rules."[^growth]
 > &mdash; John Macomber, senior lecturer, Harvard Business School.